janroker/CCBDA-research/research/tutorial/README.md

     --table-class STANDARD
 ```

 We are now ready to start our application.
-As we already know, our application is dependent on a few environment variables which we will set with the following commands before executing a command that will get our application up and running:
+As we already know, our application is dependent on a few environment variables which we will set with the following commands before executing a command that will get our application up and running.
+Execute the follwoing in the **vscode window's** terminal that is attached to the container in which we are developing:

 ```bash
 export DEBUG=True